 I feel a strong connection to using glass and geometry to allow the light of the world to somehow make marks on paper, and as such I am drawn to techniques that somehow leave their direct imprint on the photographic image.
 I often use the throw-away stuff of old photographic processes - the discarded peel-away part of Polaroid, a cyanotype negative on paper - left-behind pieces that contain dim photographic images that could never have formed a print before the advent of digital scanning and printing.
 Although I use digital techniques to bring into view images that otherwise would go unseen, my prints only contain information that was there on the original touched-by-light negative.

 Just as I am finding new ways to use old processes and techniques, those very materials are disappearing one by one.
 I feel as though I am racing against time, using rediscovered but dying processes to photograph a world that also is quickly vanishing, turning into something that I often fail to recognize.

 My formal credentials are in physics and astronomy, and not in art or photography.
 But I have had informal training from several excellent mentors and collaborators who really do know what they are doing.
-Apart from teaching photography for the University of Wisconsin Colleges, I have exhibited photographs in many juried competitions in Wisconsin, Ohio, New York, Missouri and Colorado, even occasionally winning an award or two (well, two actually).
-I have had several solo exhibitions, as well as joint exhibitions with the artists Judith Waller, Diana Ludwig, Dawn Patel, the poets Elizabeth Breese and Meredtih Mason, and the photographer Teresa (Saska) Patrick.
+Apart from teaching photography for the University of Wisconsin Colleges, I have exhibited photographs in many juried competitions in Wisconsin, Ohio, New York, Missouri, Oregon and Colorado, even occasionally winning an award or two (well, two actually).
+I have had several solo exhibitions, as well as joint exhibitions with the artists Judith Baker Waller, Diana Ludwig, Dawn Patel, the poets Elizabeth Breese and Meredtih Mason, and the photographer Teresa (Saska) Patrick.